SyedKabir-dataWorm/DataCleaning_DataExploration_StatisticalAnalysis/README.md

 • FT { Free Throws, the number of Free Throws, one free throw goal worth 1 point.
 • FTA { Free Throw Attempts, the number of Free Throw Attempts.
 • FT% { Free Throw Percentage, equals to FT
-• ORB { Oensive Rebounds, the number of Oensive Rebounds.
+• ORB { Ofensive Rebounds, the number of Ofensive Rebounds.
 • DRB { Defensive Rebounds, the number of Defensive Rebounds.
-• TRB { Total Rebounds, the number of Oensive Rebounds and Defensive Rebounds.
+• TRB { Total Rebounds, the number of Ofensive Rebounds and Defensive Rebounds.
 • AST { Assists, the number of Assists.
 • STL { Steals, the number of Steals.
 • BLK { Blocks, the number of Blocks.